 Some species of wildlife are banded, collared or marked by other means in an ongoing effort to gain additional population biology information.
-You can assist and cooperate in these programs by reporting encounters with any marked animal to the nearest Fish and Wildlife Division office.
+You can assist and cooperate in these programs by reporting encounters with any marked animal to the nearest Fish and Wildlife office.

 Some of these marked wildlife, as well as certain nuisance animals (e.g., some black bears), may have received drugs for research purposes or to facilitate their capture and handling.
-Any such animal will be marked with a tag advising that the meat of the animal should not be consumed before contacting the Fish and Wildlife Division of Alberta Sustainable Resource Development.
+Any such animal will be marked with a tag advising that the meat of the animal should not be consumed before contacting the Fish and Wildlife of Alberta Environment and Sustainable Resource Development.

 Report Waterfowl Leg Bands by Telephone or Internet

 All waterfowl leg bands recovered in North America can now be reported by telephoning the toll-free number 1-800-327-BAND (1-800-327-2263).
 Calls can be made from anywhere in Canada or the United States, 24 hours a day, 7 days a week.
 However, operators are only available from 7:00 a.m. to 4:30 p.m. eastern time, Monday to Friday.
 After-hours and weekend callers will hear a recorded message requesting they leave their name and daytime telephone number so that the Bird Banding Lab can call them back.
 Band recovery can also be reported by internet at the website www.reportband.gov.
-Recovered bands can still be reported by mail or to the nearest office of the Fish and Wildlife Division if you do not wish to report the band by telephone or internet.
+Recovered bands can still be reported by mail or to the nearest Fish and Wildlife office if you do not wish to report the band by telephone or internet.